-PEGS is a 273-megawatt coal-fired electric facility located near Prewitt, New Mexico.
-Coal combustion residuals generated at PEGS include fly ash, bottom ash, and flue gas desulfurization (FGD) material, which are disposed in an on-site CCR Facility (i.e. landfill) that is owned and operated by Tri-State.
-This Plan includes fugitive dust control measures for management and/or handling of CCRs at the generation facility, transport to the CCR Facility, and placement at the CCR Facility.
+The Site is a 110-megawatt coal-fired electric generation facility located near Nucla, Colorado.
+Coal combustion residuals generated at the Site include fly ash and bottom ash, which are disposed in a CCR landfill (Ash Disposal Site) that is owned and operated by Tri-State and regulated by the Colorado Department of Public Health and Environment (CDPHE).
+The Ash Disposal Site is located approximately 3.9 miles by public road from the generation facility.
+This Plan includes fugitive dust control measures for management and/or handling of CCRs at the generation facility, transport of CCRs to the Ash Disposal Site, and placement of CCRs at the Ash Disposal Site.